 In May 2016 I had the privilege of joining Open Clasp women’s theatre company who were undertaking a week long workshop in a Direct Access Hostel for women in a northern city.
-I joined the group Thursday to Saturday bringing a walking/walkshop and photography session to the programme, as part of my Leverhulme Research fellowship.
+I joined the group Thursday to Saturday bringing a walking/walkshop and photography session to the programme.
 The invitation was to support Open Clasp’s work with the women, as part of the development of their next major production ‘Promise.’

 Invited by the creative director and writer Catrina McHugh, it was a pleasure to get to know and work with the women, the support workers in the Direct Access Hostel and with Open Clasp.
-Open Clasp will be developing a script with the direct input of the women, to develop characters from the ground up, in a very ethnographic way.
+Open Clasp developed a script with the direct input of the women, developing characters from the ground up, in a very ethnographic way.